Canon D30 vs Leica M10

 The M10 can be obtained in two different colors (black, silver), while the Canon D30 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably smaller (31 percent) than the Canon D30.
 Moreover, the M10 is markedly lighter (12 percent) than the Canon D30.
-In this context, it is worth noting that neither the Canon D30 nor the M10 are weather-sealed.
+It is noteworthy in this context that the M10 is splash and dust-proof, while the Canon D30 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (Canon D30) and the Leica M Lens Catalog (M10).